-INSTI TUTIO ON FYE June 30, 2008 FYE June 30, 2009 NAME NAME Gene ral Ad ministration List na ame of the individual who has the responsibility for: A. instit Coordination of all student assistance at the aution B. Development of institutional plans for the administration of student assistance programs C. Sub-allocations of funds among department or programs for the assistance program listed in (B) above, if the institution has decided to make such sub-allocation D. Selection of recipients and offering of awards for: 1) Need-based, undergraduate student assistance 2) Each program listed in B E. Payment authorization for assistance awards: 1) Need-based 2) Merit program 3) Work study programs F. Disbursement of awards G. Maintenance of records for State-Funded programs H. Maintenance of accounting records

-I. Establishment of levels of expenditure
+INSTI TUTI ON FYE June 30, 2015 FYE June 30, 2016 0 Sub-allocations of funds among department or programs for the assistance program listed in (B) above, if the institution has decided to make such sub-allocation D. Selection of recipients and offering of awards for: 1) Need-based, undergraduate student assistance program 2) Each program listed in B E. Payment authorization for assistance awards: 1) Need-based 2) Merit program 3) Work study programs F. Disbursement of awards G. Maintenance of records for State-Funded programs H. Maintenance of accounting records NAME NAME Gene ral Ac Iministration List n name of the individual who has the responsibility for: B. Development of institutional plans for the administration of student assistance programs C. Sub-allocations of funds among department or programs for the assistance program listed in (B) above, if the institution has decided to make such sub-allocation D. Selection of recipients and offering of awards for: 1) Need-based, undergraduate student assistance program 2) Each program listed in B E. Payment authorization for assistance awards: 1) Need-based 2) Merit program 3) Work study programs F. Disbursement of awards G. Maintenance of records for State-Funded programs H. Maintenance of accounting records I. Establishment of levels of expenditure

 II.
-Financ cial Aid Committee YES NO OTHER A. Has the institution established a financial aid committee to advise the financial aid director regarding institution policies for state-funded student aid?
-B. List members of committee: Has the institution Identified a procedure by which students can appeal decisions of the financial aid office?
-Disseminated that information to students?
+Financ ial Aid Committee YES NO OTHER

+A. B. Has the institution established a financial aid committee to advise the financial aid director regarding institution policies for state-funded student aid?
+List members of committee:

+Has the institution

+Identified a procedure by which students can appeal decisions of the financial aid office?
+Disseminated that information to students

+T

 III.
-Stude nt Consumer Information Requirements A. Are students fully informed of the availability of all State-funded student aid programs?
-Are st udents made aware that: The Colorado General Assembly is the source of undergraduate merit funds; and Colorado Leveraging Educational Assistance Program consists of state and federal funds? .
-B. How are the students informed?
-C. Does information include, at the minimum: 1) Names of the programs?
-2) The amount of assistance from each program?
-3) The eligibility requirements for each program?4) The criteria used to elect recipients from the group of eligible applicants?
-5) The application process for each program?
-6) The packaging policy of the institution?
-7) What the student must do to retain eligibility, including "Standards of Satisfactory Academic Progress for Financial Aid" (Section 3.02)?
-8) What penalties may be imposed for fraud or abuse?
-9) Procedures for appeal of disputed decisions?
+Studer A. Are students fully informed of the availability of all State-funded student aid programs?

+В. How are the students informed?

+C. Does information include, at the minimum:

+Names of the programs?
+The amount of assistance from each program?
+The eligibility requirements for each program?
+The criteria used to elect recipients from the group of eligible applicants?
+The application process for each program?
+The packaging policy of the institution?
+What the student must do to retain eligibility, including "Standards of Satisfactory Academic Progress for Financial Aid" (Section 3.02)?
+What penalties may be imposed for fraud or abuse?
+Procedures for appeal of disputed decisions?

+1 -